Dai4200/sleep_quality/README.md

   - Mental health

 - Inspiration
-  - Sleep deprivation is a major issue, especially now with young adults more than ever.
+  - Sleep deprivation is a major and impacts young adults more than ever.
 As sleep-deprived college students, we can deeply relate to this issue and wanted to come up with a measure to assess our sleep quality.

 - What it does
   - Our application assesses users on their sleep quality using a variety of parameters.
 First, it asks them to answer basic questions about themselves or just their name and age.
 Afterwards, it prompts them to answer a list of questions from a questionnaire.
 Using their responses, the application will give the user a sleep quality score and suggest some recommendations to help improve their sleep quality.